imytk/imytk.github.io/_pages/about.md

 ---
 Hi, I'm Imy Khan: a researcher primarily working on artificial life, artificial intelligence, and human-robot interaction.

-**Research:** I'm mostly interested in nature (or bio-)inspired intelligence, self-organisation/adaptive systems/cybernetics, social and affective cognition, and the intersection of all of these things.
+**Research:** I'm interested in nature (or bio-)inspired intelligence, self-organisation/adaptive systems/cybernetics, social and affective cognition, human-robot interaction, and the intersection of all of these things.
+Read more on my [about me](/people/) page.

-For instance, why do social (biological) agents demonstrate better adaptability than non-social agents?
-What is happening "under the hood"?
-Why did "emotions" evolve the way they did, and how do they affect our ability to self-regulate, self-organise, and adapt?
-How can we formalise, model, and analyse such systems?
-Can these things give us clues about how to build truly intelligent, adaptive artificial intelligence?

-This also extends to our relationships with artificial systems (like robots): can we _truly_ form "social bonds" with robots the same way we do with other humans?
-How does this influence our long-term health, and the way we socially interact with these artificial systems?

-These (along with dozens more) questions are what I like to explore, using whatever tools that are available to me.

-**Affiliations**: Though I mostly work independently, I hold a number of affiliations: I am currently a part-time Research Fellow at the University of Warwick (UK), an Affiliated Researcher at [DICE Lab](https://www.dice-r-lab.com/) at the University of Gothenburg (Sweden), and a visiting lecturer at the University of Hertfordshire (UK).
+**Affiliations**: Though I mostly work independently, I hold a number of affiliations: I am currently a part-time Research Fellow at the University of Warwick (UK), an Affiliated Researcher at [DICE Lab](https://www.dice-r-lab.com/) at the University of Gothenburg (Sweden), and a Visiting Lecturer at the University of Hertfordshire (UK).

-*AI/ML Consultancy*: I also work as an external consultant for private institutions and government organisations, providing 1:1 and group-based consultation and training across many AI, machine learning, and data science-related areas.
+*AI/ML Consultancy*: I work as an external consultant for private institutions and government organisations, providing 1:1 and group-based consultation and training across many AI, machine learning, and data science-related areas.
 Click [here](/consultancy/) for more information.

-**Other**: I also try to maintain some public outreach activities for the artificial life community: you can read more on my [about me](/people/) page.
+**Other**: I also try to maintain some public outreach activities for the artificial life community.
 Speaking of adaptive systems, I am also the Head Coach at [enactive Performance](https://enactive.co.uk).
+[More details here](/people/).